Wednesday, 22 January 2025

 Despite these efforts, Intel’s financial health has deteriorated.
 The company’s latest CPU designs, including the Lunar Lake and Arrow Lake chips, have been outsourced to TSMC for manufacturing.
 Even with these partnerships, Intel’s latest offerings struggle to compete with rival products.

 The company recently reported a staggering US$16.6 billion loss in its latest earnings report.
-Meanwhile, competitors like and AMD thrive, particularly in the booming AI hardware sector.
+Meanwhile, competitors like Nvidia and AMD thrive, particularly in the booming AI hardware sector.

 Challenges beyond the balance sheet